ochronus/eleventy-blog/posts/acing-the-tech-interview.md

 In the first part of this article, I’ll give some context, then give you an actionable list to improve your experience and chances in your next interview

-In the first part of this article, I’ll give you some context, then give you an actionable list to improve your experience and chances in your next interview.

 If you’re only interested in the actionable list, feel free to skip ahead to it.

 <hr class="light-separator spacer-separator" />